 Payment and Billing

 I don't charge for the first one-hour session.
-After that, my rate is $110/hour.
+After that, my rate through August 2019 is $110/hour.
+Starting September 1 2019, my rate will be $115/hour.
 Please pay on the day of your session or before.
 You are welcome to pay for any number of sessions in advance.

 Most of these online payment methods require my email address.
 It's my first name @passionatelycurious.com.
 Contact me if that's confusing.